C0C0AN/MD_thesis_JanOttoHeiland/README.md

 ToDo:
 - [ ] What kind of data is used?
 - [ ] Where does it need to be located?

+For using the scripts, please configure `config.toml` by copying the template `config.example.toml` and setting the directories accordingly.